 The annual fellowship program, named after Adelaide expat Robert Stigwood, provides local musicians and industry entrepreneurs with intensive mentoring and personalised professional development from project deliverers Stu MacQueen and Dan Crannitch of Wonderlick Entertainment (behind some of the industry’s big names including Amy Shark, Japanese Wallpaper, Holy Holy and Montaigne.)

 Applications for the Robert Stigwood Fellowship Program supports two streams:

 Mentoring for emerging South Australian music industry entrepreneurs who are working in music management or other areas of artist representation.
 Focus areas include identifying strengths, weaknesses and ambitions for the future.
 Each fellow will receive one-on-one help developing and achieving a business plan for the following 12 months.

-- Artist Fellows, which tailors programs to the needs of the participating artists and may include song writing, production, business skills, marketing and public relations, and attendance at conferences and high-level industry meetings.
+Tailored to the needs of participating artists, mentoring may include songwriting, production, business skills, marketing and public relations, and attendance at conferences and high-level industry meetings.
 The arrangement is akin to a surrogate record label/ management team.